-The Minister of Agriculture and Cooperatives, Ms. Narumon Pinyosinwat, visited the Hua Fai community that was one of the hardest hit areas in Mae Sai Chiang Rai.
+The Minister of Agriculture and Cooperatives, Ms. Narumon Pinyosinwat, visited the Hua Fai community, one of the hardest-hit areas in Mae Sai Chiang Rai.
 She came to survey the progress of the community’s rehabilitation after the major flood in Mae Sai District.

-The Agriculture Minister urged the agencies to urgently provide assistance and coordinate with other private agencies in surveying the damage of farmers.
-If there is anything that can be helped to alleviate their suffering, the local agencies should provide assistance immediately without waiting for orders, she said.
+The Agriculture Minister urged the agencies to urgently provide assistance and coordinate with other private agencies in surveying farmers’ damage.
+If there is anything that can be done to alleviate their suffering, the local agencies should provide assistance immediately without waiting for orders, she said.

-Ms Narumon said she is concerned about farmers and people affected by the flood situation and that the Ministry of Agriculture and Cooperatives will urgently survey the damage and provide assistance to farmers.
+Ms Narumon said she is concerned about farmers and people affected by the flood and that the Ministry of Agriculture and Cooperatives will urgently survey the damage and assist farmers.

-In the Hua Fai community there is still mud that has now started to harden.
+In the Hua Fai community, mud has still started to harden.
 Many houses have mud piled higher than the roofs.
-Most of the buildings are covered in mud.
-Many houses have been completely destroyed.
+Most of the buildings are covered in mud, and many have been completely destroyed.

-The rest stop building is buried in mud piled almost to the ceiling.
-The police guardhouse is completely destroyed.
-Only a road signs remain, while many motorcycles are still stuck on the ground, unable to move.
+The rest of the building is buried in mud piled almost to the ceiling.
+The police guardhouse is destroyed.
+Only road signs remain, while many motorcycles are still stuck on the ground and unable to move.

-While most villagers have taken refuge in various shelters, especially at Wat Tham Pha Chom, which is near the community, the rescue team, the Royal Thai Army, Mae Sai Municipality, and related agencies have distributed food and drinking water every day.
+Most villagers have taken refuge in various shelters, especially at Wat Tham Phnear, where the community, the rescue team, the Royal Thai Army, Mae Sai Municipality, and related agencies distribute food and drinking water daily.

-Ms. Choi Jaiwong, 64 years old, a store owner Hua Fai, told CTN News that she has lived in this community for more than 40 years and has never seen flooding this severe.
+Ms. Choi Jaiwong, 64, a store owner, Hua Fai, told CTN News that she has lived in this community for over 40 years and has never seen fins look this severe.
 The water overflowed the banks so quickly that it was impossible to move her belongings out, causing all the belongings in her grocery store to be swept away.

 She and her daughter had to flee to the roof of their house and did not eat for 3 days because the soldiers who tried to help could not fight the strong current.
 On the last day, the soldiers brought boats and ladders to help and brought them down from the roof.

 They went to the second floor and then to the roof of the house and were stuck for 3 days.
-Luckily, their house was next to a mountain, so the villagers lowered ropes down when the water level went down, so they were able to escape.
+Luckily, their house was next to a mountain, so the villagers lowered ropes.
+When the water level went down, they could escape.

-He said his house was full of mud and the washing machine, refrigerator, and other belongings in the house were all damaged because they could not be moved out of the water in time.
+He said his house was full of mud, and the washing machine, refrigerator, and other belongings were damaged because they could not be moved out of the water in time.

-Mr. Witthaya Lohdechasakda from the Puen Pueng Rescue Team said the mud is still thickly piled up throughout many building and homes.
-Many homes and businesses need to be demolished as they are too damages and unsafe.
+Mr. Witthaya Lohdechasakda from the Puen Pueng Rescue Team said the mud is still thickly piled up in many buildings and homes.
+Many homes and businesses need to be demolished as they are too damaged and unsafe.

 Meanwhile, the Thammanat Prompao Foundation has set up a relief center and temporary kitchen at Wat Phromwihan, Tambon Wiang Pang Kham, Amphoe Mae Sai, Chiang Rai Province, to continuously provide boxed meals, survival bags, and drinking water until the situation returns to normal.

 Most recently, Lt.
-Col. Thammanat Prompao mobilized six-wheel trucks to help transport soil to urgently build embankments to prevent water from the river from overflowing into the area in the future.
+Col. Thammanat Prompao mobilized six-wheel trucks to help transport soil and urgently build embankments to prevent water from the river from overflowing into the area in the future.
 The Royal Irrigation Department has also been stationed in the area to help people at all times.
-It is expected that it will take up to 6 months to restore Mae Sai to its original condition.
+It is expected to take up to 6 months to restore Mae Sai to its original condition.

 Related News: